JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 based on the replaced sysimage.
 It is possible to create a sysimage non-incrementally by passing the `incremental=false` keyword.
 This will create a new system image from scratch.
-However, it will lose the special precompilation that the Julia bundled sysimage provides which is what make the REPL and package manager not require compilation after a Julia restart..
+However, it will lose the special precompilation that the Julia bundled sysimage provides which is what makes the REPL and package manager not require compilation after a Julia restart.
 It is therefore unlikely that `incremental=false` is of much use unless in special cases for sysimage creation (for apps it is a different story though).